Sardinia itinerary

 Day 4

-This morning we walk from the village across the northern tip island, following a winding trail that takes us down to a tiny bay.
+This morning we walk from the village across the northern tip of the island, following a winding trail that takes us down to a tiny bay.
 (9 kms 2.5 hrs, 229 mts ascent).

 On our way back to town, we visit the island's only winery, where we'll have a light lunch while tasting some of our hosts' fine wines.
 After lunch, you’ll have the option of getting a lift or continuing back to town on foot (4 kms, 1 hr, 120 mts descent).